Rollins' EMPH program is a unique graduate program designed to meet the needs of working professionals.

 Rollins' EMPH program prides itself on being a truly interactive program.
 The required on-campus sessions are critical to building a community of learners for the EMPH program.
 These three-day sessions at the beginning and end of each semester allow students to learn in a face-to-face environment and to build a cohort and collaborative feel for the program.

 However, collaboration is not only for the on-campus sessions.
-Using the Blackboard learning management system, instructors work closely with our top-notch instructional design team to ensure that the online portion of each course in the interim 12 weeks is also highly interactive.
+Using the Canvas learning management system, instructors work closely with our top-notch instructional design team to ensure that the online portion of each course in the interim 12 weeks is also highly interactive.
 Instructional methods include a mix of readings, videos, annotated presentations, online lab sessions, and live (virtual) office hours to ensure that students get the most out of the instructional portions of each course.
 Students are also expected to participate in weekly discussion board postings in which they synthesize the readings and course information for the week.

 Access to Leaders in the Field